Chart Color Schemes

 Kingston Beach demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

 Kingston Beach's educational attainment is notably higher than broader benchmarks.
 Among residents aged 15+, 40.7% have university qualifications, compared to 25.5% in Tasmania (TAS) and 30.4% nationally.
-Bachelor degrees are the most prevalent at 25.1%, followed by postgraduate qualifications (10.8%) and graduate diplomas (4.8%).
-Vocational credentials are also prominent, with 29.6% of residents aged 15+ holding such qualifications – advanced diplomas comprise 11.2% and certificates make up 18.4%.
+University graduates comprise 25.1%, postgraduate qualifications are held by 10.8%, and graduate diplomas by 4.8%.
+Vocational credentials are prominent, with 29.6% of residents aged 15+ holding them; advanced diplomas account for 11.2% and certificates for 18.4%.

-Educational participation is high, with 25.0% of residents currently enrolled in formal education.
+Educational participation is high, with 25.0% currently enrolled in formal education.
 This includes 7.4% in secondary education, 6.8% in primary education, and 6.0% pursuing tertiary education.

 Frequently Asked Questions - Education